William Adams (educator)

-He was one of the founders of Nashotah mission, afterward Nashotah theological seminary, in Wisconsin, where he went in September 1841.
-During the following winter he contributed to an English publication an article on the church's duties to her emigrants, which attracted much attention.
-He was rector at Delafield and Pine Lake from 1878 to 1886, and from the foundation of the Nashotah seminary he was the professor of systematic divinity until his death.
+He was one of the founders of Nashotah Mission, later known as Nashotah Theological Seminary, in Wisconsin, where he arrived in September 1841.
+During the following winter, he contributed an article on the church's duties to her emigrants to an English publication, which garnered significant attention.
+From 1878 to 1886, he served as rector at Delafield and Pine Lake.
+Additionally, from the inception of Nashotah Seminary, he held the position of professor of systematic divinity until his death.

 Dr. Adams published Mercy to Babes (New York, 1847), Christian Science (Philadelphia, 1850), and A New Treatise on Baptismal Regeneration (New York, 1871), and contributed largely to periodical literature, writing principally on theological topics.

-William Adams died on 2 January 1897 in Nashotah.
+William Adams died on January 2, 1897 in Nashotah.